tolauwae/phd-thesis/src/remote/remote.typ

 After subscribing, the $mono("main")$ function sends an "on" message to the "LED" topic using the $mono("MQTT.publish")$ primitive.
 When the device receives its own message, the $mono("callback")$ function will make the LED shine.

-On line #subscribe we attach a callback to rising voltage changes of the button pin.
+On Line #subscribe we attach a callback to rising voltage changes of the button pin.
 We use the $mono("interruptOn")$ primitive to do this.
 It takes three arguments: the pin to monitor, the kind of change to trigger for, and a callback to invoke when a change occurs.
 Here we monitor the pin of the button for a rising edge ($mono("InterruptMode.RISING")$).